QuantumSavory/QuantumSymbolics.jl/docs/src/QHO.md

 ## States

-A Fock state is the number of excitation quanta of a single quantum harmonic oscillator.
+A Fock state is a state with well defined number of excitation quanta of a single quantum harmonic oscillator (an eigenstate of the number operator).
 In the following example, we create a `FockState` with 3 quanta in an infinite-dimension Fock space:

 ```jldoctest
 julia> f = FockState(3)